sap-tutorials/Tutorials/tutorials/build-create-prototype/build-create-prototype.md

 ![inventory dashboard app overview page](5.png)

+[VALIDATE_2]
 [ACCORDION-END]

-[ACCORDION-BEGIN [Step 3: ](Clone a prototype)] Cloning an prototype will add the prototype to your project collection.
+[ACCORDION-BEGIN [Step 3: ](Clone a prototype)] Cloning a prototype will add the prototype to your project collection.
 Once in your collection, you can make edits and modifications to your local version.

 On the prototype overview, click the **Clone** button under the basic details.